hanez/spaceapi-gtk/README.md

 This will compile dooris with libnotify support.

-If you don't want notifications run the following comand:
+If you don't want notifications run the following command:

     gcc `pkg-config --cflags --libs gtk+-2.0 --libs libcurl --libs json-c` -o spaceapi-gtk spaceapi-gtk.c